On this page7 sections

 GET /.well-known/oauth-protected-resource/mcp → 404

 …the server is advertising the §3.1 URL in WWW-Authenticate but not serving it.
 MCP Inspector hides the problem via its fallback, but strict clients break.
-The fix is exactly what this repo now does: register both forms with the same handler.
-See lib/mcp/middleware/oauth-router.js around the protectedResourceHandler definition and the __tests__/lib/mcp/middleware/oauth-router.spec.js spec that covers the §3.1 path.
+The fix is exactly what mcp-rune does: register both forms with the same handler.
+See src/mcp/middleware/oauth-router.ts around the protectedResourceHandler definition and the __tests__/lib/mcp/middleware/oauth-router.spec.ts spec that covers the §3.1 path.

 Path-Prefixed Deployments (/my-mcp-server/mcp rather than /mcp)